donders-research-data-management/rdm-ontology-di/doc/help/user-manual/transfer-data/cadaver.rst

 .. figure:: images/cadaver-root.png

-This example will load files to a collection from the organizational unit DCC.
+This example will load files to a collection from the organisational unit DCC.

-In the subtree of a particular organizational unit, you will see the directories of all its collections.
+In the subtree of a particular organisational unit, you will see the directories of all its collections.
 You can only see these collections if you are authorized (i.e., if you are a viewer, contributor or manager of the corresponding collection).
 As a viewer of a collection, you are only allowed to download data from that collection.
 As a contributor or manager, you are also allowed to upload and modify data.

 Change directory to the DCC and list the collections available for the user in this example.